-Creativity, patience, youth group leadership, ability to understand what is being said between the lines, answering questions they are afraid to ask, Development is key because if we don't expect growth we probably won't see it.
-The fact is that young people in the villages don’t see much of a future for themselves.
-They feel left out.
-This youth leader must be able to encourage the youth to think of their futures as well as the present.
+Creativity, patience, youth group leadership, ability to understand what is being said between the lines, answering questions they are afraid to ask, and seeking to develop young leaders.
+Since young people in the villages don’t see much of a future for themselves this leader must be able to encourage the youth to think of their futures as well as the present.
 Independence is needed, as the team now lives in central Stara Zagora and commutes to the villages daily.
 Past work with students and youth is extremely helpful, and the ability and aptitude to learn languages is a must.